The Return of the Prodigal Son, by Bartolomé Esteban Murillo

 are extinguished.
 If you be negligent in making acts of perfect contrition, you show clearly that you either do not believe, how tormenting are the sufferings in purgatory; or that you are your own enemies.

 4. Every act of perfect contrition augments your glory in heaven; and the least increase thereof is infinitely more valuable than the whole world.

-foot by everyone, and became famous for her austerity.
+and became famous for her austerity.
 We read in the lives of many other Saints, that by extraordinary compunction they were led to a sacred hatred of their own-selves.
-How often do confessors experience that penitents, in consequence of a
+How often do confessors experience that penitents, in consequence of a great contrition,

 Source: Repertorium Oratoris Sacri, containing outlines of 600 sermons, for all the Sundays & holidays of the ecclesiastical year, With

 the approbation of Bishop of Fort Wayne, Version 1878, Page 383, Chapter: 13th Sunday after Pentecost

 my God!
 I am heartily sorry for having offended Thee; and I detest all my sins, because I dread the loss of heaven and the pains of hell, but most of all because they offend Thee, my God, Who art all good, and deserving of all my love.
 I firmly resolve, with

 the help of Thy grace, to confess my sins, to do penance, and to amend my life.
 Amen.

 we must place ourselves into the Merciful Hands of God and await the day when we can receive the absolution of a genuinely faithful approbated Catholic priest.
 Many of